-December 15, 2004 - Under pressure from his fellow party members who blamed him for the DPP's loss in legislative elections, President Chen Shui-bian resigned as DPP party chairman.
+December 15, 2004 - Under pressure from fellow party members after the DPP's legislative election loss, President Chen Shui-bian resigned as chair of the DPP.

-December 11, 2004 - The opposition KMT party made gains in Taiwan's legislative elections, increasing its majority over the DPP to a more comfortable margin than in the past four years.
-The KMT coalition will now hold 114 seats in the new 225-member legislature, with the DPP holding 101.
-The KMT victory was considered a sharp voter rebuke to DPP President Chen Shui-bian, who many believe had viewed his narrow election victory in March 2004 as a mandate to pursue less moderate policies.
+December 11, 2004 - The opposition KMT party made gains in Taiwan's legislative elections, slightly increasing its majority over the DPP.
+The KMT coalition will now hold at least 114 seats in the new 225-member legislature, with the DPP holding 101.
+The KMT victory was considered a sharp voter rebuke to DPP President Chen Shui-bian's less moderate policies.

-October 25, 2004 - While visiting Beijing, U.S. Secretary of State Colin Powell said that Taiwan was not a sovereign state and the United States supported Taiwan's peaceful reunification with China.
-Critics charged the Secretary's statement violated long-standing U.S. policy which has avoided taking a U.S. position on the desirability of reunification.
+October 25, 2004 - In Beijing, U.S. Secretary of State Colin Powell said Taiwan was not a sovereign state and the United States supported Taiwan's peaceful reunification with China.
+Critics charged the Secretary's statement violated long-standing U.S. policy, which has avoided taking a U.S. position on the desirability of reunification.